kultur666-com/www/docs/_posts/2017-02-07-earth-inferno-by-the-evil-dead-a-comment.md

 ---
 id: 8376
-title: '\'Earth Inferno\' by The Evil Dead - A Comment'
+title: \'Earth Inferno\' by The Evil Dead - A Comment
 date: '2017-02-07T00:10:30+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Earth Inferno'' album by The Evil Dead (2017).'